foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 shaheed
 IMUK

-# june
+# Frostbitten kisses

 I guess it's best to leave this burning ache unfed
 but the wound's too fresh not pick at the edge

-deaf ears turned to swallow song but it wasn't long till the last frost
+deaf ears turned to swallow song
+but it wasn't long till the last frost

 a pitiful yearning
 I'm bereft of you

-we never set foot past the mountain
+we never set foot past the mountaintop
 lest your winter snow thawed

 a mirage on black tarmac
-your face forms in evaporation haze
+find your face in evaporation haze

-Snowflakes fall in summer blaze
-Snowflakes fall in summer heat
+Snowblind in July
+Snowblind in July

 I thought it best to leave this burning ache unfed
 but unless I pick at the edge